andrew867/LuxPower-Advanced/README_ADVANCED.md

 # LoveLace (GUI Example)
 In order to help you off, you can create a new card in LoveLace.
 Simply go to, Settings > Dashboards> Click on the Dashboard you want to add or click on "Open" on Overview if you don't have a custom one.
 Click on the three dots ... at the top right and click Edit Dashboard.
-At the bottom right click "Add Card" , scroll to the bottom and find "Manual" and click on it, delete the type: etc and paste below:
+At the bottom right click "Add Card" , scroll to the bottom and find "Manual" and click on it, delete the prefilled text then copy and paste the below:
 ```
 type: vertical-stack
 cards: